TheScarletSword/pokereddeluxe/README.md

 To set up the repository, see [**INSTALL.md**](INSTALL.md).

+To control what version you want to compile, check out the constants.asm file.

 ## Credits

 * Sanqui / Sanky - Porting of Crystal audio engine, instant text (rewritten), separation of trainer ids, porting of pinball music: https://github.com/sanqui/pokered-randomizer